xetal-nv/YUGENFLOW-MONITOR-SERVER/README.md

 HTTPSPORTS[1]/command?cmd=macid?id=y?val=z -> assigns the id y to device with mac z of the device has currently id 0xff, mac must be passed given as a sequence if hex values like 1a:62:63:ef:32:36
 HTTPSPORTS[1]/command?list -> lists all available commands
 HTTPSPORTS[1]/command?pin=xyz -> sends debug pin xyz, answer true is accepted, nothing otherwise
-HTTPSPORTS[1]/dbs/retrieve/samples -> retrieve sample data from .recoverysamples
+HTTPSPORTS[1]/dbs/retrieve/samples -> retrieve sample data from .recoverysamples if dbsupdate is set
-HTTPSPORTS[1]/dbs/retrieve/presence -> retrieve sample data from .recoverypresence
+HTTPSPORTS[1]/dbs/retrieve/presence -> retrieve sample data from .recoverypresence if dbsupdate is set